 People in Valencia tend to wear casual yet stylish clothes and almost never wear sports clothing on the street (leggings are the occasional exception), so you might want to take this into consideration.

-Besides the above mentioned summer clothing, you should also pack a light windbreaker jacket or a cardigan and some long pants or jeans.
+Besides the above mentioned summer clothing, you should also pack a light windbreaker jacket or a cardigan and some long trousers or jeans.
 Comfortable shoes for walking around are also a must.

 Given that the sun can be quite strong in Valencia in April, using sunscreen is always a good idea.
 Whether you pack your favorite brand or buy a local one, don’t forget to actually use it.